Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/service-portfolio/requests/request-custom-buttons.md

 #### Response

 * Display Autotask progress in timeline - tick this option if you want a post to be added to the entity timeline to audit the running of the Auto Task process and its progress and success.
-* Open pop-up with Autotask progress - tick this option if you want a pop-up to display when the custom buttons is selected, and to show the user the progress of the executed Auto Task.
+* Open pop-up with Autotask progress - tick this option if you want a pop-up to display when the custom button is selected, and to show the user the progress of the executed Auto Task.

 ## Manage Custom Buttons